 A traditional legal trust is one of the best types of trust for pet care.
 It can be written to include both the pet and funds as the trust focus.
 A caretaker is designated as the beneficiary, with or without a trustee to oversee the beneficiary’s pet care and fund use.

-Contact Pet Trust Attorneys of California Elder Law Center PC
+Contact Pet Trust Attorneys of The Law Offices of Sandra Diaz PC

-The California Elder Law Center PC will help you understand your options in regard to pet trusts and your own protections for assurance of a safe, stable future.
-For a free initial consultation with our pet trust and elder law attorneys, please call us at 562-377-7710 or toll free at 877-377-7411.
+The Law Offices of Sandra Diaz PC will help you understand your options in regard to pet trusts and your own protections for assurance of a safe, stable future.
+For a free initial consultation with our pet trust and elder law attorneys, please call us at 562-210-5790 or toll free at 877-377-7411.
 You may also contact us online.